Bostan, Pishin: History

-This region was named after Bostan, who was great tribal leader and head of the Panezai clan of the Kakar tribe.
-Bostan took part in a first Anglo-Afghan war (1839–1842).
-During the British era, Bostan was a famous railway junction connecting Quetta with Zhob, Harnai and Chaman.
-Bostan and Zhob were connected by a narrow gauge railway track which was later dismantled around June 2008.
+This region was named after Bostan, who was a tribal leader and head of the Panezai clan of the Kakar tribe.
+Bostan took part in the First Anglo-Afghan War (1839–1842).
+During the British era, Bostan was a noted railway junction connecting Quetta with Zhob, Harnai and Chaman.
+Bostan and Zhob were connected by a narrow gauge railway track which was later dismantled by Panjab through the Pashtun leader Nawab Muhammad Ayaz Jogizai in June of 2008.

-The total length of this railway from Bostan to Zhob was 294 km, which made it the longest Narrow gauge Railway of the subcontinent in 1920s.
-It had 11 stations in between including the famous Kan Mehtarzai station which was the highest station in Pakistan at an altitude of 2224 meters (7295 feet).
+The total length of this railway from Bostan to Zhob was 294 km, which made it the longest narrow gauge railway of the subcontinent during the 1920s.
+It had 11 stations in between including the Kan Mehtarzai station which was the highest station in Pakistan at an altitude of 2,224 meters (7,295 feet).
 For a long part of its journey, the railway followed the Zhob River and thus it was called the Zhob Valley Railway (ZVR).